traqour/joint_playlist/README.md

 - Term Frequency of all genres among all a users songs to represent their taste

 ![Combined Features](imgs/user1_taste.png)
+Learned that escape room is a genre that I really enjoy!

 ![Combined Features](imgs/user2_taste.png)

 - Example genre values of a song after applying TF-IDF vectorizer

 ![Combined Features](imgs/song.png)
+Really enjoy this song, makes sense